hei-isc-ml/W3_D1/readme.md

 ### Understanding SVM (provide these answers in the slides, in addition to the points mentioned in the task **Understanding SVM**)
 - How does SVM select the best hyperplane of separation?
 - SVM (without considering the kernel) has only one hyperparameter.
 What is its name, and what does it represent?
-- Compare SVM vs. Random Forest: Discuss advantages and drawbacks in terms of interpretability, performance, data preparation, multiclass prediction, etc.
+- Compare SVM vs. Random Forest: discuss advantages and drawbacks in terms of interpretability, performance, data preparation, multiclass prediction, etc.

 ### Implementing SVM-Based Classification (provide these answers in the jupyter notebook)
 - What types of features are present in the dataset? (i.e., how do we usually deal with pictures in Machine Learning?)
 - What would you change if you had color pictures?
 - What is feature engineering?
-Do you had to "engineer" your features & why?
+Did you have to "engineer" your features & why?
+- (As always) Comment your results.
+Are you happy with that?
+Why?
+How could you try to improve them?